History of banking in Hong Kong: Banking reforms

 With an increasing emphasis on transparency and international standards, the late 20th century witnessed a series of banking reforms aimed at strengthening Hong Kong's position in the global finance arena.
 Among the reforms were improved disclosure practices and capital adequacy requirements.

 Financial crises and resilience

 The 1997 Asian financial crisis and the 2008 financial crisis were some of the most significant recent challenges for Hong Kong's banking sector.
-Regulatory oversight and interventions played a significant role in stabilizing of the banking sector during the global economic upheavals.
+Regulatory oversight and interventions played a significant role in stabilizing the banking sector during the global economic upheavals.

 Digital banking and fintech

 In the 21st century, digital banking and fintech innovations began reshaping the banking landscape in Hong Kong.
 Traditional banks expanded their services to include digital platforms, while new digital-only banks emerged.
 These developments reflected a broader trend in the banking industry's adaptation to technological advancements.